Tokenism or table stakes?

 A symbolic gesture would be perfect for that.
 Much of social intercourse is greased by rituals and beliefs and other signifiers that are arbitrary but useful to help groups coordinate to do effective stuff.
 Skin colour!
 Party affiliation!
 Sports team!
 Hallucinating voices!
 These things can all be powerful symbols to mobilize a community.
 A particular political ask can fill the same role.
 For that purpose it is not necessary that it be effective in doing what it says on the tin, just that it have the appropriate symbolic weight.

 I have not yet heard anyone argue “yes, my favourite intervention is probably pointless tokenism in itself but doing it will be a great team-building exercise”, though.
 That argument seems to be reserved for paintball and escape rooms and Burning Man.
-All of which are, IMO, under-explored ways of solving group conflict.
+10

-Or, perhaps we should think about such things as Fire And Motion attacks; things to keep the opposition busy?
+Or, perhaps we should think about such moves as Fire And Motion attacks; things to keep the opposition busy?

 Grimmer alternative: if I was requesting a symbolic concession from my oppressor, I could want to stick on that because it was pointless and ineffective.
 If I wanted to grind my oppressor down with meaningless labour because that is what people like that have demanded of me before, that might also be a real and understandable goal: revenge.
 Or letting my followers know that I have the power to inflict indignity on the other.